w3c/wai-website/pages/about/groups/task-forces/wcag2ict.md

 ## Contact the chairs

-If you have a question for the WCAG2ICT Task Force, email the [chairs](https://www.w3.org/groups/tf/wcag2ict/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/tf/wcag2ict/participants/#staff).
+If you have a question for the task force, contact the [WCAG2ICT Task Force leadership team](https://www.w3.org/groups/tf/wcag2ict/).